SangDooNam/databse_12/README.md

 **Briefly explain the output.
 More specifically, answer the following questions:**

-- What does the error mean and why does it occur?
+- What does the error mean and why does it occur? no error
 - The first operation executed without an error.
 Did Noah get charged?
 Why?
+    In the context of the entire transaction, even if the UPDATE statement for Noah's balance executes without an error, Noah will not be permanently charged if any subsequent part of the transaction fails.
+This is because the transaction must complete in its entirety for the changes to be committed.
+If any part of the transaction fails, the entire transaction is rolled back, undoing the deduction from Noah's balance.

 ### Task 4